- We advise you to exercise normal safety precautions in Greece.

 For more information on strikes and demonstrations in Greece you can check the US Embassy Facebook page.

 Groups opposed to the Greek Government, Greek institutions and Western commercial and diplomatic interests have bombed government, commercial and other buildings in Greece on several occasions.
-This included bomb attacks at several locations in Athens in January 2013 and a serious bomb attack on a government building in December 2010.
-Such attacks have resulted in death and/or injury.
-Further attacks cannot be ruled out.
+This included bomb attacks at several locations in Athens in January 2013 and a serious attack on a government building in 2010.
+Such attacks have resulted in injuries, and further attacks cannot be ruled out.

 Rioting can break out with little warning in Athens and other Greek cities, including Thessaloniki.
 Australians should be particularly vigilant during days of national or commemorative significance, as the likelihood of civil unrest may increase.

-Crime, including pickpocketing and bag snatching, can take place in tourist areas and on public transport.
-Australians should exercise particular caution in the Omonia and Exarchia areas of central Athens.
+Crime, including pickpocketing and bag snatching occurs in tourist areas and on public transport.
+Australians should exercise particular caution around tourist attractions in central Athens and the islands.

 Money and valuables